rsaryev/auto-copilot-cli/README.md

 ## Description

-Auto Copilot is a powerful and useful tool for developers that uses OpenAI models to translate natural language into commands, scripts, and file operations that will help you achieve your goal as safely as possible.
+Auto Copilot is a powerful and useful tool for developers that uses OpenAI models to translate natural language into commands, scripts, refactoring code and more that will help you achieve your goal as safely as possible.

 ## Installation